-If you require vaccinations relating to foreign travel, please complete the Travel Questionnaire form below and submit to the surgery with payment for your initial assessment/consultation.
-Please contact the surgery on 01386 793007 for details.
+If you require vaccinations relating to foreign travel, please complete the Travel Questionnaire form below and submit to the surgery.

 Please be aware that you may require a course of up to 3 doses of certain vaccines.
 The last vaccination you receive should be at least 2 weeks before you travel in order for the vaccine to work.
 Therefore please allow a period of at least 8 weeks before you travel for your course of vaccinations.

 There is further information about countries and vaccinations required on the links below

 To help us offer the appropriate advice, please fill out the online form and submit to the surgery.